Cubs vs. Phillies Player Props Betting Odds

-Player props are available for Alec Bohm and Nico Hoerner, among others, when the Philadelphia Phillies host the Chicago Cubs at Citizens Bank Park on Saturday at 4:05 PM ET.
+Nico Hoerner and Alec Bohm are among the players with prop bets available when the Chicago Cubs and the Philadelphia Phillies square off at Citizens Bank Park on Sunday (starting at 1:35 PM ET).

 Bet on this matchup or its props with DraftKings!